 I knew how to play the game.
 So why didn’t Bill?
 He could change, he could find safety in the fleeting.
 He could become one of us to avoid the pain of being him.
 And yet, he didn’t.

 He remained Bill, the tough one to love.

 The last words Bill shared with me were the hardest.
 The most real.
-The ones that told me he saw far deeper into the core of who I was than any of us knew.
+The ones that told me he looked more deeply into the core of who I was than any of us knew.
 They were uninvited words hastily scribbled in a quiet margin of my yearbook.

 New paint can’t cover all the dirt on a wall. ~me Bill

-One sentence smeared the makeup and stripped away the carefully crafted facade, leaving me once again the middle school girl – awkward, afraid, exposed.
+One sentence smeared the makeup and stripped away the carefully crafted facade, leaving me once again the middle school girl—awkward, afraid, exposed.
 One sentence pressed into every scar I had learned to so carefully cover.
 One sentence sent my soul tumbling back to harsh looks and shaming words from parents created to love me without condition.
-And to the harsh looks and shaming words they had heard before they shared them.
+And to the harsh looks and shaming words they had heard long before they shared them.
 Generations of pain passed like potatoes at a family dinner.

 And I had passed that pain on to a guy sitting one row to my right.